nigelp/Zentara-Code/src/test-scripts/RUNNING_TESTS.md

 If you are actively developing the Webview UI (located in the `webview-ui` directory) and want to benefit from Hot Module Replacement (HMR) for faster UI updates without full reloads:

-1.  **Open a separate terminal** in the root directory of the roo-code project.
+1.  **Open a separate terminal** in the root directory of the zentara-code project.
 2.  **Run the webview development server:**
     ```bash
     npm run dev